How to Help Baby with Gas

 Tips for Moms: Prevention & Comfort

-Ensure the baby has a deep latch.
+Check the Latch: If you are breastfeeding, ensure the baby has a deep latch.
 A poor latch can cause the baby to swallow air along with the milk.